Close Menu

 The primary goal of this strategy is to profit from time decay, as the sold put option loses value more quickly than the bought put option.
 The ideal market condition for this strategy is one where the underlying asset either remains stable or rises moderately.
 The maximum profit occurs if the underlying asset remains above the higher strike price at expiration, as both put options expire worthless, allowing the trader to keep the premium collected from selling the higher strike put.

-The risk-reward profile of a bull put spread is limited.
-The maximum loss is the difference between the two strike prices minus the premium received, and the maximum profit is the premium collected from the sale of the higher strike put.
+The risk-reward profile of a bull put spread is limit.
+The maximum loss is the difference between the two strike prices minus the premium receive, and the maximum profit is the premium collected from the sale of the higher strike put.
 This strategy is best suited for traders who expect the underlying asset to either rise or stay flat.
 For further info, see it here.

 What is a Bear Put Spread?